anaghasethuraman01/ExpenseTrackerApp/README.md

 #### Launch the application

-1. Open the browser and navigate to localhost  with Port (127.0.0.1:3000) to find the landing page.
+1. Open the browser and navigate to localhost (127.0.0.1:3000) to find the landing page.